12beesinatrenchcoat/yt-playlist-discord-webhook/README.md

 ## Running

 1. Install all dependencies with `pip install -r requirements.txt`
-2. Using whatever your python prefix is, run `main.py`
+2. Run `main.py`.
-Windows: `py main.py`
+   - Optionally, use `--offset [seconds]` to filter videos added [seconds] ago.

-3. If you want to run this at certain times, it is recommended you configure a cron job, [this](https://crontab.guru/) will make your life easier.
+Consider running a [cron job](https://crontab.guru/), using [GitHub Actions](/.github/workflows/YTPDW.yml), or just some looping script to run this at a regular interval.

 ## License

-[the unlicense](https://unlicense.org/). do whatever you want with it.
+[The Unlicense](https://unlicense.org/).
+Do whatever you want with it.